 Below is a list of several tasks assigned to Air Hostesses during a flight:

 - Assist Passengers in Deplaning: It is the duty of a flight attendant to ensure that passengers are safely in their seats as the plane descends and all loose objects or garbage has been removed and secured.
-Once the plane lands, Air Hostesses help passengers with their luggage and direct them to depart the plane.
+Once the plane lands, they help passengers with their luggage and direct them to depart the plane.

 - Conduct Pre as well as Post-Flight Checks: Pre-flight check involves testing of safety equipment to ensure that it is in working condition and post-flight checks ensure that passenger items have been removed and seats and trays are placed properly.
-Other than this, Air Hostesses might do some light cleaning on the interior of the plane as well.
+Other than this, they might do some light cleaning on the interior of the plane as well.

 Check Out: Airport Management Courses